justarandomguyintheinternet/CP77_nativeSettings/README.md

 #### Credits:
 - [psiberx](https://github.com/psiberx) for answering all my questions, as well as doing a lot of work on CET that makes this mod even work and creating `Cron.lua`.
 - [RMK](https://www.nexusmods.com/cyberpunk2077/users/84555803) for adding the keybind widget, making proper handling for adding and removing elements and generally helping with bugfixing
+- [dkollmann](https://github.com/dkollmann) for adding the "custom" widget type and implementing the optional callback for tabs
 - nim for hating ImGui